-Requests for transcripts or duplicate certificate/degree must be in writing.
+Requests for transcripts must be in writing.
 Forms are available from the administrative office and website and should include student's name, social security number, dates attended, program completed, address to where transcript should be sent and the signature of the student.
 One official transcript is provided with the degree or certificate upon program completion; additional copies (official or faxed) are \$10.00 each.
-Transcripts and Certificate/Degree will be available only when all financial obligations to the college have been met and/or Direct Loan exit counseling (if applicable) has been completed at: https://studentaid.gov.
+Transcripts will be available only when all financial obligations to the college have been met and/or Direct Loan exit counseling (if applicable) has been completed at: https://studentaid.gov.